MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XIII-Administration-Children-Families-Department-Health-Human-Services/subchapter-B-The-Administration-Children-Families-Head-Start-Program/part-1301-Program-Governance/section-1301.4.md

 (2) Have a process for communication with the policy council and policy committee; and

-(3) Within the guidelines established by the governing body, policy council or policy committee, participate in the recruitment and screening of Early Head Start and Head Start employees.
+(3) Within the guidelines established by the governing body, policy council, or policy committee, participate in the recruitment and screening of Head Start employees.

+[81 FR 61412, Sept.
+6, 2016, as amended at 89 FR 67806, Aug.
+21, 2024]